OI-wiki/i18n/docs/topic/graph-matching/general-match.md

 After some modifications, it can also be used to solve the maximum weight matching of general graphs.

-This algorithm is the first confirmation to prove that maximum matching has multiple complexity.
+This algorithm is the first confirmation to prove that maximum matching has multiple complexities.

 The difference between general graph matching and bipartite matching is that there may exist odd cycle.